Razzula/Keymeleon/README.md

 - Tecware Phantom RGB ISO 105-key `0x652f`

-In theory the software should work with other keyboard with VID `0x0c45`, but has not been tested on any beyond the above list.
+In theory the software should work with other keyboards with VID `0x0c45`, but has not been tested on any beyond the above list.

 _If your device is not listed, but works with the software, please do contact me to help expand the list._